-SEO guide to optimizing your LinkedIn profile for more connections, better leads - Search Engine Land
+LinkedIn SEO guide: Optimizing your profile for more connections, better leads

 With LinkedIn optimization, you will build connections with some of the best and brightest in your industry and attract your ideal clients directly to your profile and inbox.

-From profile optimization and SEO to content posting and engagement, this guide covers everything you need in order to turn your LinkedIn profile into a brand-building, lead-generating machine.
+From profile optimization and SEO to content posting and engagement, this guide covers everything you need to turn your LinkedIn profile into a brand-building, lead-generating machine.

-More than SEO – Full throttle LinkedIn optimization
+More than SEO: Full-throttle LinkedIn optimization

-Many LinkedIn optimization guides start and end at SEO, but I say that SEO is just the tip of the iceberg.
+Many LinkedIn optimization guides start and end with SEO, but I say that SEO is just the tip of the iceberg.

-As with your business website, the success of your inbound marketing through LinkedIn not only depends on traffic but also on conversion optimization.
+As with your business website, the success of your inbound marketing through LinkedIn depends on traffic and conversion optimization.

-If you focus all of your efforts on SEO, without fully optimizing your profile for conversions, you aren’t making the most of the traffic coming in.
+If you focus all your efforts on SEO without fully optimizing your profile for conversions, you aren’t making the most of the traffic coming in.

-That’s why I put all of the LinkedIn SEO best practices to the test AND applied my own expertise around conversion copywriting, sales funnels and conversion optimization.
+That’s why I put all of the LinkedIn SEO best practices to the test and applied my own expertise around conversion copywriting, sales funnels, and conversion optimization.

-The result of that testing is this guide – which includes sections about profile aesthetic, creating a lead funnel, writing compelling copy on your profile and much more.
+The result of that testing is this guide – which includes sections about profile aesthetic, creating a LinkedIn lead funnel, writing compelling copy on your profile, and converting connections into new clients.

 The LinkedIn optimization guide covers:

-- Profile Aesthetic
+- Profile aesthetic

-- Profile Copy
+- Profile copy

 - LinkedIn SEO

-- Lead Funnel
+- Lead funnel

 - Connections

-- Recommendations and Skills
+- Recommendations and skills

-- Posting and Content
+- Posting and content

 - Engagement